timss/vimconf/README.md

 update this config without
 having to maintain your personal changes.
 It will be sourced automatically.

-As for Gvim I'd still recommend using .vimrc.local since noexrc is enabled.
+As for Gvim I'd still recommend using .vimrc.{first,last} since noexrc is enabled.

 Preview
 -------